Google CEO cuts vacation short to deal with crisis over anti-diversity memo

 "Clearly there's a lot more to discuss as a group," he wrote.
 "Including how we create a more inclusive environment for all."

 Reactions to the memo inside Google have been fierce and divisive.
-Some employees used an internal discussion group to call for the engineer to be fired, according to a source inside the company.
+Some employees used an internal discussion group to call for the engineer who wrote it to be fired, according to a source inside the company.
 Others have supported the employee's right to voice his opinions, if not supporting the opinions themselves.

-Openness and the ability to express opinions are strongly supported, Pichai said.
-But he added that sections of the memo violate Google's (GOOGL, Tech30) Code of Conduct, which requires "each Googler to do their utmost to create a workplace culture that is free of harassment, intimidation, bias and unlawful discrimination."
+Google (GOOGL, Tech30) has prided itself as an environment that encourages openness and diversity of opinions But Pichai said that sections of the memo violate the company's Code of Conduct, which requires "each Googler to do their utmost to create a workplace culture that is free of harassment, intimidation, bias and unlawful discrimination."

 Related: Biology isn't why tech is a boy's club